minnaroberto/CS207-Project/README.md

 ![magnet sensor wires](images/magnet_sensor_wires.jpg)

-7. Hot glue the magnet sensors and magnets into their respective places.
+7. Hot glue the magnets under the flap, and hot glue magnet sensors under the maze so that they are about 2cm away from the magnet when the flap is closed.

 ![magnet sensors attached](images/magnet_sensors_attached.jpg)